stefaweb/volumio-plugin-manager/README.md

 python volumio_plugin_manager.py --list --debug-json
 ```

 Use `--debug-json` when a command does not complete or a plugin does not appear in the catalog.
+It is possible to combine the `--debug` and `--debug-json` commands for even more detailed output.